Baháʼí Faith in Trinidad and Tobago: Inter/National development

 Among the more notable visitors to the country were two Hands of the Cause, a select group of Baháʼís, appointed for life, whose main function is to serve the worldwide interests of the religion.
 First, Ruhiyyih Khanum visited for a few days in May.
 The second, Enoch Olinga, visited the country for five days at the beginning of September.
 In October he visited the island of Tobago for a few days as well.
 Both met with many local and regional dignitaries as well as meeting with Baháʼís and journalists.

 In 1971 the first Baháʼí National Spiritual Assembly was elected.
 Its members were: Ramdass Ramkissoon, Don Swihert, Joel Caverly, Dr. Lavern Johnson, Leo Fraser, Edna Ruth Caverly, Nikou Amarsingh, Shamsi Sedegat, and Fitzroy Soukoo.
 A count of the community then noted 27 assemblies with Baháʼís living in 77 locations.
-That same year the national assembly established a correspondence course for Baháʼís who signed up to learn more formally about their religion and had community news latter functioning.
+That same year the national assembly established a correspondence course for Baháʼís to study the religion more formally and share community news.